scoalabritanica/scoalabritanica.github.io/README.md

 ## Follow us for interesting projects.

-Now we have a cryptocurrency: SRBan.
+Now we have a cryptocurrency: <a href="https://solscan.io/token/7sKGwnwpfJCYdwKzGzSUwUUf5TFPh9yuQXcVe3wgUHUm#txs">SRBan</a>.